scikit-hep/awkward/docs-sphinx/reference/ak.types.ListType.rst

 ak.types.ListType
 -----------------

-The type of a :doc:`ak.layout.ListArray` or :doc:`ak.layout.ListOffsetArray`.
+The type of a :class:`ak.layout.ListArray` or :class:`ak.layout.ListOffsetArray`.

 In addition to the properties and methods described in :doc:`ak.types.Type`, a ListType has the following.